 Physiotherapy has no place in treatment of uncomplicated pneumonia in children without pre-existing respiratory disease.

-Be sure to offer the patient and parents general support, explanation and reassurance.
+Be sure to offer the child and their carer(s) general support, explanation and reassurance.

 - Antibiotic treatment:

 - It can be difficult to distinguish between viral and bacterial infection and young children can deteriorate rapidly, so consider antibiotic therapy (depending on presentation) and likelihood of bacterial aetiology.

 - Amoxicillin is recommended as a first choice for oral antibiotic therapy.